interactivereport/scRNAsequest/README.md

 CONTAINER ID   IMAGE                      COMMAND                  CREATED          STATUS          PORTS     NAMES 4e0f3a40ce1d   sunyumail93/scrnasequest   "/bin/sh -c 'while t…"   54 seconds ago   Up 52 seconds             interesting_lewin
 ```
-The last column is the <container_name> of this container, and it will be used in the following steps.
+The last column is the <container_name>, and it will be used in the following steps.

 Now we launch the main program of this pipeline.
 In our example, <container_name> is interesting_lewin.
 Please substitute to yours:
 ```